Nichokas/EmojiCrypt/README.md

 Share the project with your friends, social networks or developer communities.

 ### License
-EmojiCrypt is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, which you can consult in the LICENSE.md file of this repository.
+EmojiCrypt is licensed under the GNU GENERAL PUBLIC LICENSE Version 3, which you can consult in the LICENSE file of this repository.